julianlk522/FITM/README.md

     -automatically correct 'nsfw' to 'NSFW'
     -Tests
-    -Restrict from tmap/top unless specifically chosen in filter -look into not rendering images that dont successfully load -surround related statements in transactions
-    -(only new link as far as I can think of?)
--improve cat count lookup speed with fts5vocab table
+    -Restrict from tmap/top unless specifically chosen in filter -improve cat count lookup speed with fts5vocab table -(row type)
-    -(row type)